Codabar

 Introduction

 Since Codabar is self-checking, there is no established checksum digit.
-Should a specific application wish to implement a checksum digit for additional security, it is up to the implementer to define and handle same.
-However, keep in mind that other applications that read your barcode will interpret your checksum digit as part of the message itself.
+Should a specific application need a checksum digit for additional security, it is up to the implementer to define and handle it.
+However, keep in mind that other applications reading your bar code will interpret your checksum digit as part of the message itself.

 3. The data of the message, encoded from the table below, with a narrow inter-character space between each character.